No Hidden Fees or Extras

 Conveyancing Solicitor or Licensed Conveyancer?

-Related to conveyancing the two are very similar, with the main difference being who they are regulated by.
+The two are very similar, with the main difference being who they are regulated by.
 In England and Wales solicitors must be registered with the Law Society and are regulated by the (SRA) Solicitors Regulation Authority.

 Licensed Conveyancers are also regulated, buy by the (CLC) Council for Licensed Conveyancers.